midhunhk/midhunhk.github.io/_posts/2021-11-23-cryptx-web.md

 algorithms, I quickly realized the hard way, it is best to use an industry standard algorithm.

 The desktop versions can be used to quickly encrypt and decrypt files on a desktop environment.
 But in the modern times, a web or mobile app version would be very much useful.
-Among them a web application has a much quicker turnaround time.
+Among them, a web application has a much quicker turnaround time.

 ## History of the project
 I always wanted to summarize the different iterations, and been able to dig up source code and builds from earlier versions and upload to Github.
 So listing all important information below.